Spring Garden Revival

 Abington Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Abington enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays—always verify with local bylaws.
+Abington enforces strict municipal ordinances regarding mowing equipment operation and noise control.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (residents should verify current bylaws).
 Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and hold appropriate licenses.
-For code enforcement and regulatory questions, contact:
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+Code enforcement is managed by the Building Department, with support from the Police Department for noise complaints and public safety.

 Abington Building Department